Over 700 pairs of Kittiwakes

 “Yes, over half the colony nest on the Tyne Bridge“

-The Tyne Bridge that spans the River Tyne between the city of Newcastle upon Tyne and the town of Gateshead continues to be a favourite location for nesting Kittiwakes during the summer months.
+The Tyne Bridge which spans the River Tyne between the city of Newcastle upon Tyne and the town of Gateshead continues to be a favourite location for nesting Kittiwakes during the summer months.
 Since establishing a modest 134 pairs of nesting Kittiwakes back in 2001, the total amount of nests on the Tyne Bridge has grown to over seven-hundred pairs.

 This accounts for more than half the Kittiwakes that choose to nest along the River Tyne, including the cliffs at Tynemouth.

 The nesting Kittiwakes are distributed between both the Gateshead and Newcastle side of the river.
 They can be seen nesting high up on the Bridges towers, and the green metal girders in between.